 Said another way, trends can be an instrumental part of the handicapping puzzle, but they should by no means be the rule.
 That said, there are times when the trend is overwhelming, and the information needs to be taken seriously.

-When the betting lines were initially released, the Los Angeles Rams were installed as 1-point favorites over the New England Patriots.
-After the market had its say, the line shifted to the point that the Patriots were 2.5-point favorites at kickoff.
+When the betting lines were initially released, the Kansas City Chiefs were installed as 3.5-point favorites over the Tampa Bay Buccaneers.
+After the market had its say, the line dropped slightly to 3-points for the Chiefs at kickoff.

-New England would go on to win the game by a score of 13-3.
-That’s another feather in the cap for trend bettors, but it shouldn’t be a sign that following the money is a surefire way to success.
+Tampa Bay would go on to win the game by a score of 31-9, which goes to show that it shouldn’t be a sign that following the money is a surefire way to success.

 In fact, there are numerous instances in which the majority of action on a particular game has come in on the losing side.